Skip to main content

 3 p.m.

 Exams are picked up in Seelye 110 after showing a picture ID and must be returned to the same room by the return time indicated on the exam.
 Exams must be written in designated classrooms in Seelye Hall.
-Please see the link below of sanctioned classrooms for exams, per the Honor Board.
+Please see the link below of sanctioned classrooms for exams, per the Academic Integrity Board.

 Sanctioned Classrooms for self-scheduled exams (36.55 KB)